-Not everyone has the good fortune to have their permanent teeth come in straight and even.
+Not everyone has the good fortune to have their teeth come in straight and even.
 There are times when it’s necessary to arrange for a few dental procedures to correct those flaws.
 While the cosmetic angle is important, having the work done is also about making sure the teeth are healthier and provide all the benefits that should come from a full set of teeth.
 If your child needs some sort of corrective work, here are some tips on how to get the child to cooperate with the dentist and move forward with the necessary procedures.

 Be Honest About What’s Involved